efekrbas/efekrbas/README.md

 <br>

 - A passionate Self-taught Software Developer
-- Playing Counter-Strike 2 at spare time
+- Playing Counter-Strike 2 and Leauge Of Legends at spare time
 - Currently learning Python

 <br><br>